 See also Werewolf (1996), another movie set in the American Southwest about a boring guy named Paul who turns into some kind of were-beast while a supporting character makes confusing references to Count Dracula.

 Tropes present in this film:

-- Artistic License – Nuclear Physics: Everything surrounding the "explanation" of the radiation from the meteor, mixed in with some Artistic License – Astronomy.
+- Artistic License – Nuclear Physics: Everything surrounding the "explanation" of the radiation from the meteor, mixed in with some Artistic License – Space.

 - Big "NO!": Kathy shrieks it when she realizes Paul's fate is inevitable.

 - Captain Obvious: Paul explaining the meaning of Johnny Longbow's Native American name.
 Because Kathy has to have it explained to her what a longbow is.Paul: It translates... "warrior's bow, which reaches long to its mark."

 - Covers Always Lie: The monster in the picture in this entry is MUCH more impressive-looking than the one in the actual movie.

 - Don't Explain the Joke: After Longbow and his students play a prank on Paul at the movie's start, Kathy goes on to explain the prank and how they came up with it in excruciating detail.
 She even starts describing his reaction to the prank.
 Inaccurately.

 - Downer Ending: The movie is essentially Paul deteriorating before being Driven to Suicide and doesn't even get to die as himself.